RTEMS/rtems_waf/README.md

       tool used here lets you specify on the command line the tools and RTEMS paths and this is embedded in waf's configuration information.
-If you have a few source trees working at any one time with different tool sets or configurations you can easly move between them safe in the knowledge that one build will not affect another.
+If you have a few source trees working at any one time with different tool sets or configurations you can easily move between them safe in the knowledge that one build will not affect another.